Cheezmeister/cauldron/README.md

 5. https://google.com should have a witchy background
 6. Start brewing

-You probably want to nuke `src/` unless you want my weird idiosyncracies.
+You probably want to nuke `src/` unless you want my idiosyncracies.
 Make it your own. 💕